dancer1325/amazon-dynamodb-developer-guide/doc_source/security_iam_troubleshoot.md

 # Troubleshooting Amazon DynamoDB identity and access<a name="security_iam_troubleshoot"></a>

-Use the following information to help you diagnose and fix common issues that you might encounter when working with DynamoDB and IAM\.
+* goal
+  * if you work with DynamoDB and IAM, and get issues, help you
+    * diagnose
+    * fix

 **Topics**
 + [I am not authorized to perform an action in DynamoDB](#security_iam_troubleshoot-no-permissions)